 Within the context of mental health, and especially within the anxiety spectrum, a common ‘mental issue’ is worrying and rumination, in other words, repetitive negative thinking.
 This highly restricts these people in daily functioning, each in their own way, such as in sleeping or concentrating at work.
 Current methods, focused on calming/soothing relaxation techniques, do not suffice for everyone to break their anxiety cycles.Therefore, there is a need for accessible tools that support relaxation in a “different” way than existing methods, to help a larger group of people within this anxiety spectrum.
 RELAX-CHANGE is a physical drum instrument that provides a new and specific way to support people with anxiety in relaxation, on a daily basis.
 Therefore, with RELAX-CHANGE, people with anxiety can flow into relaxation in a very expressive way, through expressive drumming on the instrument, in which they are supported by light and sound in the drum that engages them in play, keeps their attention and triggers their multiple senses.
 By building up towards a peak in expressive drum play (building up tension), and releasing their created tension (de-stress), the design allows for optimal distraction, letting go of negative thoughts and emotions, and leads to a relaxation state.
 The design has the potential to be used at home or in therapy sessions.

 more in-depth experience and interaction programming

 in-depth knowledge about designing for mental health, psychology and psychotherapy interventions

 concept development for complex, multi-stakeholder problems

-What are the potential opportunities, positioning of, and benefits of designs like RELAX-CHANGE, within the multi-stakeholder clinical psychology / psychotherapy research and practice contexts?
+What are the opportunities, positioning and benefits of tangibles like RELAX-CHANGE

 Other project highlights